FrendsPlatform/Frends.Xml.Standard/README.md

 ### Xml.Standard.XpathQuerySingle

-Query XML with XPath and return a single result.
+Query XML with XPath (version 1) and return a single result.

 #### Input